-The District has verified that this site is located within 1,000 feet of a school and within 1/4 mile (1,320 ft) of other schools.
-Therefore, pursuant to California Health and Safety
+The District has verified that this site is located within 1,000 feet of a school.
+However, pursuant to California Health and Safety Code 42301.6, since this project will not result in an increase in emissions, a school notice is not required.